HomeSkyLtd/homecloud-app/README.md

 ## Usage
 Just import this project on Android Studio.
 The sample app provided illustrates how to call the functions from the library.

+## Documentation
+The javadoc for this library can be found [here](https://homeskyltd.github.io/homecloud-app/).